indus/kubi/README.md

 - **Optimized Tangens Cubemap (OTC)**
 M.Zucker & Y.Higashi (2018): [Cube-to-sphere Projections for Procedural Texturing and Beyond](http://jcgt.org/published/0007/02/01/paper.pdf) (Ch.
 3.2 & Ch.
 5)

-Both transforms significantly reduce the distortion of the cubemap and thus optimize the pixel yield.
+Both transforms are univariate and therefore very easy to implement.
+They both significantly reduce the distortion of the cubemap and thus optimize the pixel yield.
 However, support in other tools and libraries is rather scarce.

 | error  | ltr: regular cubemap, EAC, OTC |
 | :---:  | :---:  |